 The lower water collection channels collect water coming off the adiabatic pre-cooler pads and redirects it into the sump.
 At least quarterly and upon seasonal startup, inspect the lower water collection channels for debris.
-Removal of the adiabatic pre-cooler pads is required to inspect the lower water collection channels, refer to section Adiabatic Pre-Cooler Pad Removal on Page 24.
-Refer to Figure 10 for location of the lower water collection channels.
+Removal of the adiabatic pre-cooler pads is required to inspect the lower water collection channels, refer to

+Adiabatic Pre-Cooler Pad Removal on Page 23.
+Refer to Figure 12 for location of the lower water collection channels.

-Figure 10.
+Figure 12.
 Lower water collection channel

-Sump Strainer
+Sump Strainer (if equipped)

-A removable stainless-steel sump strainer is supplied for each air inlet face as shown in Figure 11.
-Do not operate the unit with the sump strainers removed.
+Where customer specified, a removable stainless-steel sump strainer is supplied for each air inlet face as shown in Figure 13.
+Do not operate the unit with the sump strainers removed to prevent debris from damaging the unit or reducing water flow.
 The sump strainers can be accessed via the sump access doors.
 To remove the sump strainer, remove all wingnuts securing the assembly and lift the assembly out of the unit using the grab handle.
 Ensure all wingnuts are reinstalled when reinstalling the sump strainer.
 At least quarterly and upon seasonal startup, remove and clean the sump strainers and replace, as necessary.
 Clean the sump strainer by removing all surface debris and ensuring the perforations are clear.

-Figure 11.
+Figure 13.
 Sump strainer & sump drain valve access cover

-Recirculation pump
+Recirculation Pump

-Each unit is supplied with two 1/3 HP submersible recirculation pumps as shown in Figure 12.
+Each unit is supplied with two 1/3 HP submersible recirculation pumps as shown in Figure 14.
 Each pump recirculates water to one air inlet face.
 Both pumps are located on the same side of the unit and can be accessed via the sump access door.
 Never lift or carry the pump by the electrical cord, use the pump handle to install/remove pump.
 At least quarterly and upon seasonal startup, clean the pump by removing debris from the bottom strainer portion of the pump.

-Figure 12.
+Figure 14.
 Submersible recirculation pumps